CesiumGS/3d-tiles/README.md

 _TODO: add references to this section_

 The tree defined in tiles.json by `root` and, recursively, its `children`, can define many different spatial data structures.
+These can use any combination of tile formats and refinement approach (replacement or additive) enabling a lot of flexibility.

 It is up to the conversion tool that generates tiles.json to define an optimal tree for the dataset.
 A runtime engine, like Cesium, is generic and will render any tree defined by tiles.json.
 Here's brief descriptions on how to generate common spatial data structures.

 #### K-d trees